weyoss/redis-smq/docs/queues.md

 ## Managing Queues and Namespaces

-Queues and Namespaces can be managed using the [Queue](api/classes/Queue.md) and [Namespace](api/classes/Namespace.md) classes which provide the following methods:
+Queues and Namespaces can be managed using the [Queue Class](api/classes/Queue.md) and [Namespace Class](api/classes/Namespace.md) which provide the following methods:

-1. [Namespace.prototype.getNamespaces()](api/classes/Namespace.md#getnamespaces): To retrieve the list of namespaces.
+1. [Namespace.getNamespaces()](api/classes/Namespace.md#getnamespaces): To retrieve the list of namespaces.
-2. [Namespace.prototype.getNamespaceQueues()](api/classes/Namespace.md#getnamespacequeues): To retrieve the list of queues of a given namespace.
+2. [Namespace.getNamespaceQueues()](api/classes/Namespace.md#getnamespacequeues): To retrieve the list of queues of a given namespace.
-3. [Namespace.prototype.delete()](api/classes/Namespace.md#delete): To delete a namespace alongside with its queues.
+3. [Namespace.delete()](api/classes/Namespace.md#delete): To delete a namespace alongside with its queues.
-4. [Queue.prototype.save()](api/classes/Queue.md#save): To create a queue.
+4. [Queue.save()](api/classes/Queue.md#save): To create a queue.
-5. [Queue.prototype.list()](api/classes/Queue.md#getqueues): To retrieve the list of queues from all namespaces.
+5. [Queue.list()](api/classes/Queue.md#getqueues): To retrieve the list of queues from all namespaces.
-6. [Queue.prototype.delete()](api/classes/Queue.md#delete): To delete a queue.
+6. [Queue.delete()](api/classes/Queue.md#delete): To delete a queue.
-7. [Queue.prototype.exists()](api/classes/Queue.md#exists): To check of a queue exists.
+7. [Queue.exists()](api/classes/Queue.md#exists): To check of a queue exists.
-8. [Queue.prototype.getProperties()](api/classes/Queue.md#getproperties): To retrieve properties of a given queue.
+8. [Queue.getProperties()](api/classes/Queue.md#getproperties): To retrieve properties of a given queue.

 ## Queue Messages

+RedisSMQ provides:

-- [QueueMessages](docs/api/classes/QueueMessages.md) - To browse all queue messages
+- [QueueMessages Class](api/classes/QueueMessages.md) - To browse all queue messages
-- [QueuePendingMessages](docs/api/classes/QueuePendingMessages.md) - To browse queue pending messages
+- [QueuePendingMessages Class](api/classes/QueuePendingMessages.md) - To browse queue pending messages
-- [QueueAcknowledgedMessages](docs/api/classes/QueueAcknowledgedMessages.md) - To browse/requeue/delete queue acknowledged messages
+- [QueueAcknowledgedMessages Class](api/classes/QueueAcknowledgedMessages.md) - To browse/requeue/delete queue acknowledged messages
-- [QueueDeadLetteredMessages](docs/api/classes/QueueDeadLetteredMessages.md) - To browse/requeue/delete queue dead-lettered messages
+- [QueueDeadLetteredMessages Class](api/classes/QueueDeadLetteredMessages.md) - To browse/requeue/delete queue dead-lettered messages
-- [QueueScheduledMessages](docs/api/classes/QueueScheduledMessages.md) - To browse/delete queue scheduled messages
+- [QueueScheduledMessages Class](api/classes/QueueScheduledMessages.md) - To browse/delete queue scheduled messages